Ryenuk117070/mChain/README.md

 ## 🧑‍💻 For Developers

-Gitr is being built openly and iteratively.
+RepoDotFun is being built openly and iteratively.
 Feedback, ideas, and experiments are welcome.

-If you're building tools, templates, or scripts and want a **clean way to
+If you're building tools, templates, or scripts and want a **clean way to monetize without selling out**, Gitr is for you.

+---

+## ⚠️ Disclaimer

+RepoDotFun does not guarantee the quality, security, or legality of listed code.
+Buyers are responsible for reviewing and understanding what they purchase.

+---

+## 📬 Contact / Updates

+More details, demos, and updates coming soon.

+> Build fast.
+Ship code.
+Get paid.